The ATP Lyon Open is a tennis tournament that is played on outdoor clay courts in Lyon, France.

 Men’s Doubles

-Austin Krajicek and Ivan Dodig are the defending champions in the doubles event after beating Máximo González and Marcelo Melo 6–3, 6–4 in the doubles final in 2022.
+Austin Krajicek and Ivan Dodig are the current champions in the doubles event after beating Máximo González and Marcelo Melo 6–3, 6–4 in the doubles final in 2022.

 Year | Winners | Runner Ups | Score in Final |